Did you know there are 500 million blogs on the internet out there right now?

-In this part of the travel blog directory you will find blogs that have a clear focus on one educational topic like sustainability, volunteering or language learning.
+In this part of the travel blog directory, you will find blogs that have a clear focus on one educational topic like sustainability, volunteering or language learning.

 Unconcerned Market – Sustainability and Tourism Development

-At first glance this website does not appear like a travel blog at all.
-This might be because husband and wife duo Daniel Noll and Audrey Scott due focus on a lot more than just travel blogging.
+At first glance, this website does not appear like a travel blog at all.
+This might be because husband and wife duo Daniel Noll and Audrey Scott focus on a lot more than just travel blogging.
 In their words, they “…help travel brands and tourism organizations develop sustainable and community-driven products and destinations through our strategy and implementation work”.

 The Intrepid Guide – Language Learning, Language Hacks

-Michelle is the passionate guide behind this popular website, that focuses on language, culture and travel.
+Michelle is the passionate guide behind this popular website, which focuses on language, culture and travel.
 There are language hacks, phrase guides for destinations, and advice on language learning tools and classes you can take before travelling to a destination to practice your skills!

 Wandering Earl – Working on Cruise Ships

 Derek, whose middle name is Earl and thought Wandering Earl sounds better than Wandering Derek, has been travelling almost continuously since 1999.
-In addition to being an expert on all things’ nomad lifestyle, and budget travelling.
-He also has published a guide on scoring well paid jobs working for cruise ships as one way of saving money to travel the world.
+In addition to being an expert on all things’ nomad lifestyle, and budget travelling he also has published a guide on scoring well-paid jobs working for cruise ships as one way of saving money to travel the world.
 You can find it here.

 Oneika is a media personality, a journalist and a travel channel host and has travelled to more than 100 countries.
-She also speaks 4 languages fluently, takes amazing photographs, writes on topics that weave, travel, politics and pop culture.
+She also speaks 4 languages fluently, takes amazing photographs, and writes on topics that weave travel, politics and pop culture.
 She is also dedicated to inspiring people of colour to see the world and you can find more information on her website about travelling while Black.